 A few more tricks exist inside the Vision eGo.
 The coil seems to be slightly thicker than a traditional cartomizer.
 I’m not sure of the exact reason, whether it’s to better aid in the new wicking process, or to help it cling to the wick, or maybe it’s just so they can say their coil is thicker, who knows.

 Along with long wicks, also missing is the annoying two gasket system found in most CE2s.
 The Vision eGo has a silicone cover very similar to a cartomizer condom.
-This cover keeps e-liquid, may also be called e-juice. from flowing into the tube's slits and has a hole in the top for obvious reasons. " class="glossaryLink">juice
+This cover keeps juice from flowing into the tube’s slits and has a hole in the top for obvious reasons.

 The silicone cover also protects a small metal gasket that tops the tube.
 This is an interesting innovation as well.
 The metal piece serves to keep the drip tip from wearing down the silicone cover, and may also help with condensation.